 Does Implementing the Cloud Mean There’s No Role Left for IT?
 (Blog #9)

-There is no question that two types of staffing shifts will take place because of the cloud: individuals who are working in IT today will need to learn new skills to remain effective in the industry, and certain jobs will shift from the company to the cloud service provider.
-Additionally, many new IT jobs will be created as a result of cloud, including cloud developers, integration specialists, etc.
+There is no question that two types of staffing shifts will occur because of the cloud: individuals working in IT today will need to learn new skills to remain effective in the industry, and certain jobs will shift from the company to the cloud service provider.
+Additionally, many new IT jobs will be created due to the cloud, including cloud developers, integration specialists, etc.

 Also, cloud-based systems do not manage themselves.
-In a cloud hosting environment, the company will continue to need personnel who understand your company’s software applications and how they relate to the business.
-Additionally, because security issues become more important when data and/or infrastructure are managed by a cloud provider rather than internally, IT departments will need individuals who understand the company’s security issues at a deep level.
+In a cloud hosting environment, the company will need personnel who understand your company’s software applications and how they relate to the business.
+Additionally, because security issues become more important when a cloud provider manages data and/or infrastructure rather than internally, IT departments will need individuals who understand the company’s security issues at a deep level.

-With the cloud, you may find that fewer people are needed to manage your servers, but you will still need project managers, network administrators, and business analysts.
+You may find that fewer people are needed to manage your servers with the cloud, but you will still need project managers, network administrators, and business analysts.
 With fewer IT resources required for the core tasks, the IT department will have more time to spend on the strategic aspect of its role: delivering business value to the company.

 Atlantic.Net provides a full line of cloud hosting solutions that give you flexibility and control, backed by almost two decades of experience in connectivity, advanced computing, hosting, and web technologies.
-Give your IT department the availability, security, and scalability they demand from their infrastructure by choosing Atlantic.Net’s flexible and affordable cloud server hosting.
-Atlantic.Net even supports HIPAA cloud setups.
+Give your IT department the availability, security, and scalability they demand from their infrastructure by choosing Atlantic.Net’s flexible and affordable VPS hosting.
+Atlantic.Net even supports HIPAA compliant hosting.
 Call 1-800-521-5881 today to get started with a free trial!